Article Summary: Katmai National Park Facts

 - 2. The First Europeans To Arrive In The Katmai Area Were Russians

-- 3. On June 6, 1912, The Largest Volcanic Eruption Of Its Kind Occurred Creating Katmai Caldera & The Valley Of 10,000 Smokes
+- 3. On June 6, 1912, The Largest Volcanic Eruption Of Its Kind Occurred, Creating Katmai Caldera and the Valley Of 10,000 Smokes

 - 4. Katmai National Park Became A Center Of Scientific Exploration

 - 5. Scientists Have Documented 42 Species Of Mammals